expo/expo/packages/expo-navigation-bar/README.md

 ## Installation in managed Expo projects

-For managed [managed][docs-workflows] Expo projects, please follow the installation instructions in the [API documentation for the latest stable release][docs-stable].
+For [managed][docs-workflows] Expo projects, please follow the installation instructions in the [API documentation for the latest stable release][docs-stable].

 ## Installation in bare React Native projects